-But I don't think this approach can capture the relevant intuitions.
+But I do not think this approach can capture the relevant intuitions.
 Consider some suggestions about what the missing description might be.
 It could be something like 'the game I am observing' or 'the game going on at that table'.
 Is the proposition Yolanda expressed contingent because she could have been observing a different game, or because the game she is talking about could have been going on at a different table?
 Hardly.
-The intuition is that her statement is de re - its topic is a particular situation, the one she is attending to, not some situation or other that fits the way in which she might describe this situation.
+The intuition is that her statement is $de\ re\ -$ its topic is a particular situation, the one she is attending to, not some situation or other that fits the way in which she might describe this situation.
 The puzzle is how it can be still contingently false, given that it characterizes that situation as being a way it could not be.
-The Austinian view solves the problem by separating topic from content: Yolanda's statement is de re but the content of this statement is contingent (true at some situations but not of others).
+The Austinian view solves the problem by separating topic from content: Yolanda's statement is $de\ re$ but the content of this statement is contingent (true at some situations but not of others).

 I accept the Austinian account of our key example.
 And while this is just a single example, I also believe it is fairly clear that topic-relativity is a general phenomenon.
-Usually when someone makes an assertion we can ask them to identify the situation they are talking about.30 When such a request sounds most unreasonable (e.g. when someone utters 'Snow is white' or 'Unicorns don't exist' or 'There is no largest prime') it can still be answered by saying that the topic of one's assertion is the whole world.
+Usually when someone makes an assertion we can ask them to identify the situation they are talking about.
+When such a request sounds most unreasonable (e.g., when someone utters 'Snow is white' or 'Unicorns do not exist' or 'There is no largest prime') it can still be answered by saying that the topic of one's assertion is the whole world.
 In claiming that propositional truth is dyadic, we avoid the problems invariantists and contextualists are stuck with.
-Unlike invariantists we are not forced to make an arbitrary choice about the truth-value of certain propositions, and unlike contextualists we don't have to deny their contingency.
+Unlike invariantists we are not forced to make an arbitrary choice about the truth-value of certain propositions, and unlike contextualists we do not have to deny their contingency.

-Accepting topic-sensitivity for propositions isn't a semantic theory; it's just a constraint of how semantic theories should be constructed.
+Accepting topic-sensitivity for propositions is not a semantic theory; it's just a constraint of how semantic theories should be constructed.
 The particular way topic-sensitivity is usually built into semantic theories by those who believe in it is contrary to my own view.
-Situation semantics, motivated in part by the very example I cited, distinguishes two levels of content for a sentence in context: the infon (roughly, what I called the proposition the sentence expresses in the context)
+Situation semantics, motivated in part by the very example I cited, distinguishes two levels of content for a sentence in context: the infon (roughly, what I called the proposition the sentence expresses in the context) and the Austinian proposition (something that comprises both the infon and the topic situation of the context).
+The Austinian proposition is supposed to be true simpliciter just in case its infon is true relative to its topic situation.
+However, it does not seem like semantics is in need of two different entities playing the role of content for each declarative sentence.
+Once you have the infon, you have everything you need for explaining truth-conditions.
+Austinian propositions have nothing to do except to ensure that there is some content that can be true or false simpliciter.

-30 Of course, uttering 'What situation are you talking about?' may not be the best way to ask this question.
+&lt;sup>30 Of course, uttering 'What situation are you talking about?' may not be the best way to ask this question.
 We can think of follow-up questions involving 'where' or 'when' or 'which' as aiming at specifying the topic situation.